 Unfortunately, many servants of God today are still running greedily in the error of Balaam for profit, “teaching things which they ought not, for the sake of dishonest gain.”
 (Titus 1:11 NKJV).
 They speak great swelling words of emptiness, “flattering people to gain advantage.”
 (Jude 1:16 NKJV).

-Many believers today, like Balaam, are erring in knowing and walking in God’s perfect will by seeking and persuading God to speak to them contrary to what He has already said clearly in the Bible.
+Many believers today, like Balaam, are erring in knowing and walking in God’s perfect will by seeking to persuade God to speak to them contrary to what He has already revealed or said clearly in the Bible.

-God warned the children of Israel through Ezekiel in Ezekiel 14:
+God warned the children of Israel against this act.

 1 Now some of the elders of Israel came to me and sat before me.

 2 And the word of the LORD came to me, saying,